Marketing Optimization

 5. Grow Your Brand

 One of the biggest opportunities for businesses to differentiate themselves from the eCommerce competition is to constantly analyze and review their eCommerce store.
-You don't have to make huge changes either, it's about making small, incremental improvements that have a meaningful impact.
+You don't have to make huge changes either; it's about making small, incremental improvements that have a meaningful impact.
 Something as simple as adding search functionality to your website can have a huge impact on your conversions and online sales.

 The average rate of shopping cart abandonment is nearly a whopping 70% in 2023 - and that's across multiple industries and sectors.
 What's the average abandonment rate in your industry?